devi5040/vs_code_extension-Commit_generator/README.md

 ⭐ If this project saved you time, please give it a star — it helps a lot!
 🍴 Fork it if you want to customize prompts or add features.

+## 🍴 Why Fork This Repo?
+You should fork this repository if you want to:
+- Customize the AI prompt for your team or workflow
+- Switch AI models (Gemini → OpenAI → Claude)
+- Add commit styles (emoji, Jira, conventional)
+- Publish your own VS Code extension

 ---

 ## ✨ Why Git Auto Commit Generator?